How to Record your Screen in Python

 After you are done with recording, just click "q", it will destroy the window and finish writing to the file, try it out!

-Or you can create keyboard shortcuts that start, pause, and stop the recording, this tutorial can help you.
+You can also create keyboard shortcuts that start, pause, and stop the recording, this tutorial can help you.

 Learn also: How to Extract Frames from Video in Python